-- 1. Limited Data Range.
+- Limited Data Range.
 The limited number of years of ATCT operations (2016-forward) provides a reliable indication of individual year historical activity but does not provide a sufficient span of time needed to define reliable trends to build future activity projections.
-This is highlighted within the overall ATCT data, where local operations have experienced several significant upward and downward fluctuations during this period. - 2.
-COVID-19.
+This is highlighted within the overall ATCT data, where local operations have experienced several significant upward and downward fluctuations during this period. - COVID-19.
 The FAA recognizes that the COVID-19 pandemic and the ongoing post-COVID recovery have created significant forecast uncertainty throughout the U.S. civil aviation system that reduces the level of confidence normally associated with airport master plan forecasting.
 The impacts of COVID-19 on activity at

-Number: 1 Author: Timothy A House Subject: Highlight Date: 2/15/2023 12:36:42 PM -08'00' ML: Six years of data is not sufficient to develop a 20-year projection.
-Number: 2 Author: Timothy A House Subject: Highlight Date: 2/15/2023 12:37:53 PM -08'00' ML: Specifically, what operations events.
-And if the results are "disproportionately reflected" in the results, then why was this scenario chosen as one of the preferred?
-Author: Timothy A House Subject: Sticky Note Date: 2/15/2023 12:38:05 PM -08'00' CWE Response: This model (Historical Tower Counts Trend) was not selected as the recommended aircraft operations forecast, primarily due to the comparatively short period of ATCT data available to develop the projection.
-Also, as indicated by FAA at the beginning of the COVID-19 pandemic "Federal Aviation Administration (FAA) forecast approval will be based in reference to the data and methodologies used and the conclusions at the time the document was prepared.
+Author: Timothy A House Subject: Highlight Date: 2/15/2023 12:36:42 PM -08'00' ML: Six years of data is not sufficient to develop a 20-year projection.
+Author: msteele Subject: Sticky Note Date: 8/18/2023 4:57:37 PM Author: msteele Subject: Sticky Note Date: 8/18/2023 4:57:37 PM This model has been discarded and the discussion has been moved to the discarded models appendix.
+Author: Timothy A House Subject: Highlight Date: 2/15/2023 12:37:53 PM -08'00' ML: Specifically, what operations events.
+And if the results are "disproportionately reflected" in the results, then why was this scenario chosen as one of the preferred? the prefered: Author: Timothy A House Subject: Sticky Note Date: 2/15/2023 12:38:05 PM -08'00' CWE Response: This model (Historical Tower Counts Trend) was not selected as the recommended aircraft operations forecast, primarily due to the comparatively short period of ATCT data available to develop the projection.
+Also, as indicated by FAA at the beginning of the COVID-19 pandemic "Federal Aviation Administration (FAA) forecast approval will be based in reference to the data and methodologies used and the conclusions at the time the Aviation Administration (r-A) forecast approval will be based in reference to the data and methodologies used and the conclusions at the time the document was prepared.
 However, consideration must still be given to the significant impacts of COVID-19 on aviation activity.
 As a result, there is lower than normal confidence in future growth projections."
-Number: 3 Author: Timothy A House Subject: Highlight Date: 2/15/2023 12:48:46 PM -08'00' ML: This scenario relies on limited data set (IFR ops) to project long-term total ops.
+The state of the s Author: Timothy A House Subject: Highlight Date: 2/15/2023 12:48:46 PM -08'00' ML: This scenario relies on limited data set (IFR ops) to project long-term total ops.
 No supporting data has been given to show the 20-year historical relationship between IFR and total ops.
+How can this be determined reasonable without that data? relationship between IFK and total ops.
 How can this be determined reasonable without that data?
-Author: Michael Lawrance Subject: Sticky Note Date: 4/17/2023 11:37:49 AM Comment not addressed.
-Number: 4 Author: Timothy A House Subject: Highlight Date: 2/15/2023 12:42:55 PM -08'00' Show equations and inputs used.
-Author: Michael Lawrance Subject: Sticky Note Date: 4/13/2023 5:17:50 PM Comment not addressed.
+Comment not addressed.
+Author: msteele Subject: Sticky Note Date: 8/25/2023 4:17:23 PM This model has been discarded and the discussion has been moved to the discarded models appendix.
+Author: Timothy A House Subject: Highlight Date: 2/15/2023 12:42:55 PM -08'00' Show equations and inputs used.
+Comment not addressed.
 Author: Michael Lawrance Subject: Sticky Note Date: 4/17/2023 12:59:42 PM Additionally, how many regressions were performed and what variable data sets were used?